 In Minnesota, rainy-day fund may help cover insurance hikes

-Minnesota would use state money to offset the health premium hikes for more than 100,000 residents under a measure legislators were considering Thursday, a novel approach as states across the country grapple with the rising costs and uncertain future of the Affordable Care Act.
-As the only Midwestern state to create its own insurance marketplace, Minnesota was an early adopter of President Barack Obama's health care law.
+ST. PAUL, Minn. -- Minnesota would use state money to offset the health premium hikes for more than 100,000 residents under a measure legislators were considering Thursday, a novel approach as states across the country grapple with the rising costs and uncertain future of the Affordable Care Act.

 Add your comments below